JeffBoss625/peep-rpg/readme.md

 ### Items
 Items play a large role in this game because of how physics is utilized in calculations.
 Each layer of armor has 8 qualities that change how damage is caluclated: elasticity, thickness, area, breaking_pt, plastic_region, toughness, hardness, and durability.
 Each attack has three qualities: velocity, area, and mass.

 In order to calculate the force that a strike lands onto a target it will go through the function striking_blow().
 The first step of this function is to calculate if the strike will pierce the armor based on how much pressure the attack has as well as the qualities of the layer of armor.
 If the attack pierces the layer of armor it will go onto the next layer of armor until reaching the body of the target.
 If the projectile/attack has enough force to continue piercing through the target it will do a maximum of 1/3 of their max health.
 However if the attack does not pierce it is calculated as a crushing attack in which the force is spread out before hitting the target.
 This force is converted into damage.
-Some examples of the results of these fucntions:
+Some examples of the results of these functions:
 ![](outputs_physics.PNG)

  (The calculations can be found in the [physics.py](https://github.com/JeffBoss625/peep-rpg/blob/c0fceb824f74b2340e7d783eba5b350063767049/lib/items/physics.py#L1C1-L1C1) file).